DeviateFish/docker-embark/README.md

 ## About that comment in `Dockerfile`

 So the current version of `embark` doesn't actually work when you try to run tests.
 So, this will globally install my fork of embark, for now, which fixes a couple issues with testing.
-See DeviateFish/embark-framework#fix/broken-test-deployment for more details.
+See DeviateFish/embark-framework#patch/2.2.4-test-fix for more details.
+This is essentially a fixed version of what is currently (as of this writing) the latest version of `embark` on npm: 2.2.4